We may not see our mental health status on the outside, but our mental health affects multiple facets of life and even our physical health.

 Chaga (Inonotus obliquus)

 You may want to consider using extracts that contain Chaga mushrooms for mental health.
 Known as an adaptogen, this fungus offers nutrients that work to regulate the body’s metabolism so it adapts to its environment.
-When the body adapts more easily, it reduced the amount of stress and strain perceived by changes.
+When the body adapts more easily, it may reduce the amount of stress and strain perceived by changes.

 Lion’s Mane (Hericium erinaceus)